MicrosoftDocs/ATADocs/ATPDocs/settings-about.md

 The About page provides the following details:

-- Workspace version: The sofwtare version running the cluster hosting your workspace.
+- Workspace version: The software version running the cluster hosting your workspace.
-- Geolocation: The geo location for the workspace, where your data is stored.
+- Geolocation: The geographic location of the workspace where your data is stored.
 - Workspace ID: The identifier of your workspace.
 - Workspace name: The name of your workspace instance.